Enhancing Object Coherence in Layout-to-Image Synthesis: Introduction

-\begin{itemize} \item We address the coherence problems in LIS.
-Specifically, we excavate the capability for semantic coherence control and improve the physical coherence generation, achieving greater controllability and higher generation quality. \item By exploring the essence of our SCA, we reveal its effectiveness not only in capturing reliable physical coherence patterns but also in enhancing complex texture generation. \item Our model outperforms the previous SOTA methods on FID and DS by relatively 0.9, 3.3\% on COCO-stuff and 1.1, 3.2\% on ADE20K \end{itemize}
+Our main contributions are threefold.
+(1)We address the coherence problems in LIS.
+Specifically, we excavate the capability for semantic coherence control and improve the physical coherence generation, achieving greater controllability and higher generation quality; (2) By exploring the essence of our SCA, we reveal its effectiveness not only in capturing reliable physical coherence patterns but also in enhancing complex texture generation; (3) Our model outperforms the previous SOTA methods on FID and DS by relatively 0.9, 3.3\% on COCO-stuff and 1.1, 3.2\% on ADE20K.